vultr/vultr-csi/README.md

   storageClassName: vultr-block-storage
 ```

-to run take the yaml shown above and create a `pvc.yml`
+Now, take the yaml shown above and create a `pvc.yml` and run:

 `kubectl create -f pvc.yml`

 You can then check that you have a unattached volume on the Vultr dashboard.
-In addition you can see that you have a `PersistentVolume` created by your Claim
+In addition, you can see that you have a `PersistentVolume` created by your Claim

 ```sh
 $ kubectl get pv